 To Make the Homemade White Sauce (Béchamel Sauce)

 - While the stew is simmering for 10 minutes, make the homemade white sauce, also called a béchamel sauce.
 (If using a store-bought cream stew mix, skip ahead to the next section).
-In a small saucepan, heat the butter and let it melt completely on medium-low heat.
-During this time, heat up the milk in the microwave or on the stovetop until it's warm to the touch.
+In a small saucepan, heat 3 Tbsp unsalted butter and let it melt completely on medium-low heat.
+During this time, heat up 1 cup whole milk in the microwave or on the stovetop until it‘s warm to the touch.

-- Turn down the heat to medium low and sprinkle the flour onto the melted butter.
+- Turn down the heat to medium low and sprinkle 3 Tbsp all-purpose flour (plain flour) onto the melted butter.
 Use a blunt-end spatula or whisk to stir it constantly and vigorously, without stopping.

 - The butter-flour mixture will swell and bubble.
 Continue to cook for the next 5 minutes, stirring and scraping the bottom of the pot constantly.
 It's important to cook the flour gently during this step to get rid of its raw taste, but don't let it toast or turn dark.
 You want the pale color of a white roux.
 If it starts to brown, turn off the heat temporarily or reduce the heat to low while you finish cooking it.
 Once it's done cooking, set the heat to medium low.